 WandaVision will be a six episode sitcom series.
 It follows the Marvel characters Scarlet Witch and Vision, who will be played by returning actors Elizabeth Olsen and Paul Bettany.
 The series has been called different, strange and odd – so you can expect something unusual with this show.
 The WandaVision story takes place after Avengers: Endgame.
 Not much else is yet known about this Marvel Cinematic Universe series.
-It will debut on Disney Plus in Spring 2021.
+It will debut on Disney Plus in 2020.

 Ms. Marvel Coming To Disney Plus

 Ms. Marvel made her first appearance in Captain Marvel comics, though they are not the same person at all.
 Ms. Marvel’s real name is Kamala Kahn and she’s a relatively new Marvel Comics invention, having made her debut in print with a solo series published in 2014.
 Kamala is a teenage Pakistani-American girl living in Jersey City.
 She discovers she has shapeshifting abilities and eventually takes over for Captain Marvel in the comics.
 No word yet on when Ms. Marvel will make her Disney Plus debut.